 4. A smile indicates openness, leading people to feel that you’re truthful and trustworthy.

 5. Smiles are infectious.
 They resonate.
 If the person (or people) interviewing you is in a bad mood, or having a bad day, your smile may lift their spirits.
 When you make them feel good, they’ll be more inclined to view you as a good hire.

 6. Smiling is empowering and plays into the “fake it til you make it” strategy.
 Smiling even if you’re not feeling it somehow turns things around for you, and helps you perform better.

 7. A smiling face is more appealing than a sour puss.
 Interviewers know that teams are more inclined to listen to, and follow the directives, of leaders who have a sunny disposition.

-So, before you enter that room with one or more interviewers, take a deep breath and plant a sparkling smile on your mug that illuminates your entire face.
+So, before you enter that room with one or more interviewers, take a deep breath and plant a sparkling, genuine smile on your mug that illuminates your entire face.